Devehab/CryptoTools/README.md

 3. Select the desired tool from the tabbed interface
 4. Follow the instructions provided for each tool
 5. All operations are performed in your browser - no data is sent to any server

+### File Operations

+Several tools now support file operations:

+- **Digital Signatures**: Upload files to sign them with your private key, or verify signatures of uploaded files
+- **Base64 Encoding/Decoding**: Convert files to Base64 or decode Base64 strings back to files
+- **AES Encryption**: Encrypt and decrypt files with password protection

 ## 🔍 Educational Purpose